Battle of Hilli

-The First and Second Battles of Hilli were two major battles fought during the Bangladesh Liberation War on 22–24 November and 10–11 December 1971.
+The Battle of Hilli were two major battles fought from 22 to 24 November and again from 10 to 11 December 1971.
 They are generally regarded as the bloodiest battles of the eastern front of the Indo-Pakistani War of 1971.
 The first battle saw, according to veterans of the battle, the fiercest fighting of the war, but the second was much tamer.

 The Indian objective was to capture a network of Pakistani fortifications centred around the village of Hilli to allow for an advance on the town of Bogra.

 Indian objective

 The main objective of the Indian Army in the sector was to capture a network of Pakistani forts centred around Hilli, which would allow the XXXIII Corps to advance toward the important town of Bogra, south-east of Hilli.
 The 202nd Mountain Brigade, part of 20th Mountain Division, was selected for the task, with its constituent battalions attacking different forts in the network.
 The 8th Battalion of the Brigade of the Guards was to secure the main objective of Hilli.